weblate/Fladder/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] If a new package was added, did you ensure it works for all supported platforms?
-Is the package also well maintained?
+Is the package well maintained
-- [ ] Did you add localization for any text?
-If yes, did you sort the .arb file using ```arb_utils sort <INPUT_FILE>```?
 - [ ] Check that any changes are related to the issue at hand.